Adventure Camp tampa

 Do you offer child care before and after camp hours?

-Extended care is available in the mornings from 7-8:30 a.m. and in the afternoons from 3-6 p.m.
-The cost per week is $40 for AM or PM care or $8/hour for drop-in care.
+Extended care is available in the mornings from 7-8:30 a.m. and the afternoons from 3-6 p.m.
+The cost per week is $45 for AM and $54 for PM care or $10/hour for drop-in care for Rising K - 6th Grade.
+Childen age 1 - 4 must register in advance or speak directly to ELC Director.

 Scheduling